-For students not awarded Advanced Standing status, the exemption does not reduce the total degree requirement of 60 hours.
-Exempt students receive a 3-credit reduction of fieldwork requirements and therefore do not register for Foundation field instruction (SW515 or SW531).
+For students not awarded advanced standing status, the exemption does not reduce the total degree requirement of 60 hours.
+Exempt students receive a 3-credit reduction of field instruction requirements and therefore do not register for Foundation Field Instruction (SW515) or the Foundation Field Seminar (SW531).
 The three credits can be taken in elective course work.
-The student is required to earn 12 credits of advanced (SW691), with at least 8 credits in their practice method concentration and practice area.
+The student is required to earn 12 credits of Advanced Field Instruction (SW691), with at least 8 credits in their practice method concentration and practice area.